Arupkarbabu/Rest-Api-Implementaton-/README.md

 # Rest-Api-Implementaton-
-implement the GRT ,POST ,DELETE Using typescript and nodejs also be tested (Postman API)
+implement the GET ,POST ,DELETE Using typescript and nodejs also be tested (Postman API)